FarronF/limerick-council-meetings/meetings/2023/12/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Adjourned Monthly Meeting of Municipal District of Adare Rathkeale - 23rd November 2023.md

 To consider the Draft Adare Local Area Plan 2024-2030 and the Chief Executives Report

-dated 27th October 2023 on the submissions received during the public consultation on--- 2
+dated 27th October 2023 on the submissions received during the public consultation on
+---
+2

 the Draft Adare Local Area Plan 2024-2030 and decide whether or not to make or amend